plainspooky/paint-it-for-msx/README.md

 make
 ```

-A MSX-DOS "COM" named`paint-it.com` will be created.
+A MSX-DOS "COM" named `paint-it.com` will be created.
 So copy it to a memory card, floppy disk or even to a disk image.

-Optionally, there is a TCL script that helps to import

 # How to play

+You need to fill the board with a single color.
+Press `SPACE` to generate a new board.
+Use the following keys to choose a color:

+- B for Blue
+- C for Cyan
+- G for Green
+- M for Magenta
+- R for Red
+- Y for Yellow

-Press «SPACE» to generate a new board, color filling starts from upper left corner and spread to all
+Color filling starts from upper left corner and spread to all neighbor blocks with same color.
+By the way you have only 28 moves to complete this task.

+Press `?`  for help!

 # Screenshots